 In an era before news and information could be quickly and easily verified, and in a country tense during the buildup to World War II, some listeners believed the fictional broadcast was of a real event.
 Although many stories of widespread panic and chaos have been debunked over the years, the broadcast did resonate with many Americans and some were legitimately afraid.
 The program was accused of being deceptive, leading to calls for stricter regulations to prevent similar scares from occurring in the future.

-Today visitors can view the spot where the aliens mentioned in the radio show landed.
-The local community has erected an eight foot high bronze monument to this unique event.
-Inscribed with a description of the evening and a picture of the alien craft from the story, the monument stands in a quiet location near a pond.
+In 1988, the unincorporated community of Grover’s Mill—the very real town featured as the landing site of the very fictional Martian invasion—erected an eight-foot-high bronze monument to this unique event in broadcasting history.
+Inscribed with a description of the evening and a rendering of the alien craft from the story, the monument stands in a quiet location near a pond.

 The monument is located in a field in Van Nest Park, on the south side of Cranbury Road just east of Clarksville Road.
 Interpretive signs in the park also tell the story of the broadcast.